Editor’s note: This work was republished with permission by the Manila Bulletin. This is the original article.

 The local government also conducts a series of earthquake and tsunami drills especially during the National Disaster Consciousness month, in hopes that the public will be better prepared once a catastrophe as intense as what happened in 1976 strikes again.

 Based on the history of tidal waves in the Philippines, it seems that they have every reason to prepare.
 Before 1976, a total of nine tidal waves had been formed in the Moro Gulf, which roughly translates to one tsunami every nine years.
-Statistics also shows that the area surrounding Moro Gulf is the most prone to tidal waves.
+Statistics also show that the area surrounding the Moro Gulf is the most prone to tidal waves.

 But if Philippine Institute of Volcanology and Seismology (Phivolcs) director Renato Solidum is to be asked, it’s not only Mindanao but the whole archipelago that is at risk of being crushed by the mighty waves of a tsunami.

 Located along the Pacific Ocean’s Ring of Fire, the Philippines is literally surrounded by different trenches that could unleash powerful waves once an earthquake forms.
 And unlike other countries like Indonesia and Japan, these trenches were closer to Philippine shorelines, making our country vulnerable to deadly tsunamis that could strike within 2 to 5 minutes, just like what happened in 1976.